OPERA-Cal-Val/calval-CSLC/README.md

 ## Setup
 There are two approaches to validate the OPERA Coregistered Single-Look Complex (<B>CSLC</B>) products and ensure the products meet the specified requirements which include the: (1) Absolute Location Error (<B>ALE</B>) estimation through point-target analysis using corner reflectors network in North America and (2) Relative Location Error (<B>RLE</B>) estimation by cross-correlating pairs of OPERA CSLC products.

-### Building the environments using conda
+### 0. Building the environments using conda
 To run the ALE and RLE notebooks we need to create two separate environments and install relevant python dependencies.
 To install the dependencies, we recommend using __[Conda](https://docs.conda.io/en/latest/index.html)__, a cross-platform way to use Python that allows you to setup and use "virtual environments."
 These can help to keep dependencies for different sets of code separate.
 Specifically, we recommend using __[Miniforge](https://github.com/conda-forge/miniforge)__, a conda environment manager that uses conda-forge as its default code repo.
 Alternatively, see __[here](https://docs.anaconda.com/anaconda/install/)__ for help installing Anaconda and __[here](https://docs.conda.io/en/latest/miniconda.html)__ for installing Miniconda.

-### Installing the python dependencies to run the ALE notebooks
+### 1. Install the python dependencies to run the ALE notebooks

 Refer to `environment_ALE.yml` for an explicit list of software dependencies.

-Use conda to install dependencies:
+Use conda to install dependencies via your regular terminal:
 ```
 conda install mamba
 mamba env create -f environment_ALE.yml